daqnal/techguessr/README.md

 ## AI Disclosure

 LLM's were used for writing and debugging code in the development process.
-Every line of code has been read and understood by a human.
+AI is never permitted to one-shot code for production without human review, nor is it encouraged to generate large chunks of code (more than a few functions).